inboxpraveen/EVA-SchoolOfAi-2019/P14/Readme.md

 Not to mention that davidnet used an hard coded learning rate function called the piecewise distribution in pytorch & interpolation in numpy.
 I tried another approach to write this function by producing 2 lines slops with +0.1068 during rising learning rate phase and a -0.01059 during the slanted decreasing learning rate phase.
 However, on examining the same during training, it disappointed badly and was merely able to produce 83% validation accuracy.
 I also tried SGD scheduler but it also produced disappointed results.
 Here is the learning rate curve

 <img src="sgd_scheduler.png" alt="sgd scheduler" >

+#### 2. Weird Identity Layer

+I am still wondering how identity layer would affect the overall accuracy of the architecture.
+Throughout my experiments, I have observed this weird trend of not able achieve higher accuracy with identity layer when compared to the architecture which is without identity layer.
+This is the reason why the above network code has identity layer connection commented.

+#### 3. Image Augmentation part 1: Rotation, Flip, padding, Gaussian Blur, & Cropping